shhnjk/as-sec/README.md

 # as-sec

-This repo is a PoC for verifying a thought I had, that WASM might be an interesting tools for Web Security.
+This repo is a PoC for verifying a thought I had, that WASM might be an interesting tool for Web Security.

 ## intro